techdev-solutions/ansible-container/docs/rst/roles/writing.rst

 ```````````````````````

 Another thing to consider when executing a role within a container is the size of the final image.
 Ansible Container starts with
-a base image and adds a layer to it.
-What's in that layer is the result of all the tasks executed in ``main.yml``, including any files
+a base image and adds layers to it.
+What's in those layers is the result of all the plays and roles executed in ``main.yml``, including any files
 downloaded or copied files.

 Lots of tasks download archive files, especially package managers, and either keep them in a cache directory or never clean up